-We spoke to Maltese-native Rebecca Cavlan about her experience studying at the University of Brighton and how her career has worked out as environmental science alumni.
+We spoke to international student Rebecca Cavlan, from Malta, about her experience studying Environmental Science at the University of Brighton, UK.
+She tells us what it’s like to study environmental science at an undergraduate level and how her career has worked out as an environmental scientist.

 Did you always want to work in environmental science?

 “Growing up in Malta from the age of 10, I snorkelled around my local coasts for most of my summers.
 It didn’t take long for me to notice that human activity was linked to the ocean floor, I saw our waters becoming more and more polluted and I noticed that the pollution was linked to the amount of marine flora and fauna there were.
 The moment I realised this I knew that I had to dedicate my life to conservation.”

 Has your degree benefitted you in the current job field?

 “I have had around five environmental internships since I graduated, I have only begun to look for jobs now as I took a managerial position for a year.
 Hopefully, my hard work will allow me to be paid for working in conservation!
 A degree tends to be one of the minimum requirements for most of the jobs that I’m applying for.”

 What university did you attend, and what are your thoughts on it?

 “I attended the University of Brighton.
 Brighton is a great city, it is very accepting and there is always something to do.
 Although the University (like most) has mixed reviews, I found my experience there and my course very fulfilling.
 I went on two field trips abroad and about half a dozen around the UK, I had lab access and computer lab access when I needed it and never really struggled with the library either.
 My lecturers were very supportive and I am still in contact with a few of them now, a year after graduating.”

 Which module did you enjoy the most and why?